 Let the chicken/breasts/thighs continue to cook in the sauce for about 15 to 20 more minutes at least.
 Remove, chop up and serve with some braising liquid.

 This pot of “Master Sauce” is like the mother dough of your sourdough bread.
 Filter out all the spices and residues.
 Follow the safety precautions noted in the post – they are important!

 Next time you make another round of soy sauce chicken: add more ingredients of everything.
 The soy sauces – probably use about ¼ of the portion suggested above.
 Spices – about the same.
 Rock sugar – only 1 cube.

-Citizens, my master sauce version is based closely on Ah Leung’s, with a few TFD magic touches such as adding pigs feet and a few other spices.
-TFD very much prefers this brand of Soy Sauce and this brand of dark soy with mushroom essence.
+Citizens, my master sauce version is based closely on the masterful version created by Ah Leung.
+To make it, TFD very much prefers this brand of Soy Sauce and this brand of dark soy with mushroom essence.
 You can get golden rock sugar here.

 Once sampled, I have every confidence you will fall in love with this Chinese culinary elixir! 🙂

 Battle on – The GeneralissimoPrint